 A19.
 When will I be able to know the outcome of my application?

-The result of your application will be made known to you via your registered email in April/ May, or earlier depending on the receipt date of your NTU's Letter of Enrolment.
+The outcome of your application will be made known to you via your registered email in April/May.

 A20.
 Can I re-apply if my application is not successful?